 What is Spectrometer?

-Spectroscopy is mainly concerned with the interaction of electromagnetic radiation with matter.
+In learning chemistry or physics, spectroscopy is mainly concerned with the interaction of electromagnetic radiation with matter.
 After the interaction, there occur variations in the intensity of electromagnetic radiation over a certain range of frequencies or wavelengths.
-The instrument which records this variation in intensity is known as a spectrometer.

 Absorption and Emission Spectra